Lipid

 - Saturated fatty acids like palmitic acid and stearic acid don’t contain double bonds.

-- Unsaturated fatty acids such as oleic acid, linoleic acid, linolenic acid, and arachidonic acid possess one or more double bonds in their structure.
+- Unsaturated fatty acids such as oleic, linoleic, linolenic, and arachidonic acids possess one or more double bonds in their structure.

-Oils containing polyunsaturated fatty acids (PUFA) or fatty acids with more than one double bond are recommended by doctors to people having hypertension, high blood cholesterol, and other cardiovascular diseases because they have been found to lower blood cholesterol.
-Sunflower oil and safflower oil are rich in polyunsaturated fatty acids.
+Doctors recommend oils containing polyunsaturated fatty acids (PUFA) or fatty acids with more than one double bond to people with hypertension, high blood cholesterol, and other cardiovascular diseases because they have been found to lower blood cholesterol.
+Sunflower and safflower oils are rich in polyunsaturated fatty acids.

 Depending on the number of fatty acid molecules attached to a molecule of glycerol, neutral or true fats may be monoglycerides (one molecule), diglycerides (two molecules), or triglycerides (three molecules).

-Based on their melting point, triglycerides can be known as fats or oils.
-Fats (such as butter and ghee) have high melting points and remain in the solid-state at room temperature.
-On the other hand, oils (such as sunflower oil and groundnut oil) have lower melting points and exist in the liquid state at room temperature.
+Based on their melting point, triglycerides can be classified as fats or oils.
+Fats (such as butter and ghee) have high melting points and remain in the solid state at room temperature.
+Oils (such as sunflower oil and groundnut oil) have lower melting points and remain in the liquid state at room temperature.

 Waxes